arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/3-SparkMigration.md

 - Examine the existing Spark workload running on Cloudera.
 The workload runs inside a Jupyter notebook.
 - Create an HDInsight Spark cluster.
 - Migrate the notebook and data for the Spark workload to the HDInsight cluster.
-- Optimize the code in the notebook for HDInsight.
 - Test the Spark workload on the HDInsight cluster.

 At the end of this process, the Spark applications will run on the HDInsight cluster, and retrieve data from the HDInsight cluster you created in the previous exercise.